harshjayprakash/experimental-blok/README.md

 window, but left visual trails due to missing repaint logic.

 There was no formal documentation or GitHub presence during those early versions.
-The motivation was exploratory - root in a interest with Windows internals and low-level behaviour.
+The motivation was exploratory - rooted in a interest with Windows internals and low-level behaviour.

 > See the [Development History](./docs/development-history.md) for how *Blok* went from